Distinguishing quantum dynamics via Markovianity and Non-Markovianity: Application to a Qubit Coupled to a Dephasing XX Chain

+According to the initial state of the qubit and the qubit-chain interaction, one just needs to measure the first diagonal element of the qubit's reduced density matrix, which gives the information about the particle number in the excited level.
+Thus, one only needs to focus on the equation of motion for the diagonal element, and has

-where $\mathfrak{Re}$ means the real parts.
-We can see that in the absence of dephasing, up to second order, the time derivative of particle number is determined by the time-dependent spin correlation $tr_{B}[S_{1}^{-}(t)S_{1}^{+}(t_{1})\rho_{B}]$ in XX chain.
+where $\Re$ denotes the real parts.
+Note that in the absence of dissipations and up to second order of $g$, the equation of motion for the particle number is determined solely by the spin correlation functions of the $\mathrm{XX}$ chain, the $\tr_{\mathrm{b}}[S_{1}^{-}(t)S_{1}^{+}(t_{1})\rho_{b}]$ .
+Since different dynamics of the chain will provide different spin correlations, one is possible to extract the information of dynamics through the qubit.